 The Home Office currently paused the substantive asylum interviews.

 The Home Office informs:

 “Many of our applicants travel a long way to have a substantive asylum interview, which can be a lengthy interaction taking several hours.
 On that basis, we have decided to pause face to face substantive asylum interviews for now.
-That means we will be cancelling any that are scheduled from tomorrow 19 March and will not be scheduling any new face to face interviews for now. “
+That means we will be cancelling any scheduled from tomorrow, 19 March and will not be scheduling any new face to face interviews for now. “

-The Home Office is considering the alternative ways of carrying out the interviews due to the coronavirus public health policy.
-For example, they already carry out some substantive interviews by video link/Skype).
+The Home Office is considering alternative ways to conduct the interviews due to the coronavirus public health policy.
+For example, they already carry out some substantive interviews via video link/Skype).